Watercress soup

 Watercress soup is a soup prepared using the leaf vegetable watercress as a primary ingredient.

+Description and preparation

-It may be prepared as a cream soup or as a broth/stock-based soup using vegetable or chicken stock.
+Watercress soup may be prepared as a cream soup or as a broth/stock-based soup using vegetable or chicken stock.
 Additional ingredients used can include vegetables such as potato, leeks, spinach, celery and turnips, cheese, butter, lemon juice, salt and pepper.
-Watercress soup can be prepared as a puréed soup by mixing the ingredients in a food processor.
+The soup may be prepared as a purée of its the ingredients in a food processor.
 It can be served hot or cold, and may be garnished with crème fraîche, shaved Parmesan cheese, drizzled olive oil and watercress leaves.